simolus3/drift/docs/pages/docs/setup.md

 ## Database class

 Every project using drift needs at least one class to access a database.
-This class references all the tables you want to use and is the central entrypoint for drift's code generator.
+This class references all the tables you want to use and is the central entry point for drift's code generator.
 In this example, we'll assume that this database class is defined in a file called `database.dart` and somewhere under `lib/`.
 Of course, you can put this class in any Dart file you like.